Bassintag/p5studio/README.md

 ### Installation

-Before starting make sure you have Python 3 installed on your computer and that the `python3` command is available in the path.
+Before starting make sure you have [Python 3](https://www.python.org/downloads/) installed on your computer and that the `python` command is available in the path.

 P5 Studio is available as a CLI, it is recommended to install it globally.